 - 1. Lower the throttle and throttle trim to the lowest settings.
-Power on the transmitter, then wait 5 seconds. - Push back on the hatch release button behind the canopy and lift up on the rear of the hatch up to remove the hatch from the fuselage. - 3.
+Power on the transmitter, then wait 5 seconds. - 2.
+Lift up on the rear of the hatch up to remove the hatch from the fuselage. - 3.
 Install the fully charged battery in the middle of the battery compartment, as shown.
 Secure using the two included hook and loop straps. - 4.
 Connect the battery to the ESC (the ESC is now armed). - 5.
-Keep the aircraft immobile and away from wind or the system will not initialize. - The ESC will sound a series of tones. - An LED will light on the receiver. - If the ESC sounds a continuous double beep after the flight battery is connected, recharge or replace the battery.

-6. Reinstall the canopy hatch.
+Keep the aircraft immobile and away from wind or the system will not initialize. - The ESC will sound a series of tones. - An LED will light on the receiver. - If the ESC sounds a continuous double beep after the flight battery is connected, recharge or replace the battery. - 6.
+Reinstall the canopy hatch.